DanMG20/DanMG20/README.md

   - Python
   - SQL
   - C#
 - ✈️ Aerospace Engineer with a growing interest in automation and smart systems
-- 🧠 Passionate about machine learning and data science
+- 🧠 Passionate about machine learning, data science, and app development
 - 🎧 Outside tech, I can lose track of time with the right videogame and an exciting challenge in front of me
 - 📫 Reach out to me at: <a href="EDMG0220@outlook.com">EDMG0220@outlook.com</a>